Skip to main content

 3

-a) Meanwhile, add the Worcester sauce to the pork and allow to bubble away until evaporated.
+a) While the pasta cooks, add the Worcester sauce to the pork and allow to bubble away until evaporated.

-b) Stir in the finely chopped tomatoes, red wine stock paste, water for the sauce (see ingredients for amount) and a pinch of sugar (if you have any).
+b) Stir in the chopped tomatoes, red wine jus paste, water and sugar for the sauce (see ingredients for both amounts).

-c) Bring to the boil, then reduce the heat to medium and simmer rapidly until the sauce is thick, 5-6 mins.
-TIP: Add a splash more water if it gets too thick.
+c) Bring to the boil, then reduce the heat to medium and simmer until the sauce has thickened, 5-6 mins.
+Add a splash more water if it gets too thick.
 IMPORTANT: The mince is cooked when no longer pink in the middle.

 4

-a) When the sauce is cooked, stir in the spinach a handful at a time until wilted and piping hot, 2-3 mins.
+a) When the sauce has thickened, stir in the spinach a handful at a time until wilted and piping hot, 2-3 mins.

 Finish Up